Our Law Firm Has Over 23 Years of Experience Litigating 18-Wheeler & Large Truck Accident Injury Cases in Dallas Texas

 As mentioned earlier, your case can often be resolved without filing suit or litigating, and the experience and track record of your attorney weighs heavily on such an outcome since a trucking company will be more willing to settle rather than face an experienced attorney in the courtroom.

 Prompt Investigation is Essential

-To gather the necessary evidence to identify all of the responsible parties and prove your case after you've been injured in an 18-wheeler accident, a timely and thorough investigation must be conducted.
+To gather the necessary evidence to identify all of the responsible parties and prove your case after you’ve been injured in an 18-wheeler accident, a timely and thorough investigation must be conducted.
 Since so many different parties could have potentially contributed to the source of the accident that injured you, a diligent investigation is needed to determine all of the liable parties and their relative degree of negligence.
-You're going to need proof to sway the jury in your favor, and evidence begins to disappear quickly after any wreck.
+You’re going to need proof to sway the jury in your favor, and evidence begins to disappear quickly after any wreck.
 Thus, you need to put your lawyer on the trail of evidence as fast as possible.
-For every day you hesitate to find a Dallas 18-wheeler accident lawyer with whom you are comfortable, you are doing irreparable damage to your case because the proof you need is evaporating -- witnesses disappear or forget what they saw, videos or get erased, and the accident scene evolves physically.
+For every day you hesitate to find a truck accident lawyer in Dallas with whom you are comfortable, you are doing irreparable damage to your case because the proof you need is evaporating — witnesses disappear or forget what they saw, videos get erased, and the accident scene evolves physically.